Barbara Radecki

-Barbara Radecki is a Canadian actress who has performed several roles for television shows, movies, and has voiced several animated roles, most notably the voice of Sailor Neptune in the English version of Sailor Moon S produced by Cloverway.
+Barbara Radecki is a Canadian actress and writer who has performed several roles for television shows, movies, and has voiced several animated roles, most notably the voice of Sailor Neptune in the English version of Sailor Moon S produced by Cloverway.
 She had appeared in several earlier episodes as Ikuko Tsukino and Queen Serenity as well in the DiC produced dubs of the first two seasons of Sailor Moon.
 She is married to Philippe Ayoub and has two children.
 She is also a screen play writer and young adult novel writer.